-Each artist that submits an application for the DABL Market, 2017, has the opportunity to partake in Flourish!, a four-part professional development series on the Business of Art, led by The ArtWrite Collective.
+Each artist that submits an application for the DABL2018: Two Day Art Market has the opportunity to partake in Flourish!, a four-part professional development series on the Business of Art, led by The ArtWrite Collective.
 Registration is open to the public at $20 per class, or $50 for the entire series.
-Space is limited to 40 artists per class, so register early.
+It's free for DABL artists.
+Space is limited to 40 artists per class, so early registration is encouraged.

 All classes will be held at Arts + Literature Laboratory: